Like a siren rising from a watery landscape, Venice has been beguiling travellers for centuries.

-Defined by centuries of turbulent history, La Serenissima has staved off the ravages of time and tide to top the modern-day ‘bucket list’ for travellers from all over the world.
+This is a destination that will exceed your expectations in every way.
+Defined by a turbulent history, La Serenissima has staved off the ravages of time and tide to top the modern-day ‘bucket list’ for visitors from all over the world.

 Enjoy this Venice travel guide.